chapel-lang/chapel/doc/rst/language/spec/modules.rst

       Hi!

-   The function foo() will be invoked and its result assigned to x.
+   The procedure foo() will be invoked and its result assigned to x.
 Then “Hi!” will be printed.

 Module initialization order is discussed